 Furthermore, all Bosch refrigerators are made with rigorous craftsmanship down to every detail.
 Looking for a higher price tag in a fridge won’t necessarily translate to American-made, so keep this tip in mind when looking for a Bosch refrigerator or freezer.

-What other Bosch Products are Made in America?
+What are Other Bosch Products Made in America?

-Bosch’s makes a variety of American made appliances including ovens, cooktops, rangetops, and of course, the aforementioned dishwashers.
-Most of these products are made in their facility in New Bern, North Carolina, this state-of-the-art facility is specialized in the design and assembly of lifestyle appliances.
+Bosch’s makes a variety of American-made appliances, including ovens, cooktops, ranges, and of course, the aforementioned dishwashers.
+Most of these products are made in their facility in New Bern, North Carolina.
+This state-of-the-art facility is specialized in the design and assembly of lifestyle appliances.

-On another hand, it is worth pointing out that many home appliances and kitchen accessories are also manufactured in the states of Michigan and Tennessee.
-These factories are in charge of washing machines, dryers, coffee machines, blenders, bakeware, cooktops, microwaves, and ovens among other smaller domestic tools.
+On the other hand, it is worth pointing out that many home appliances and kitchen accessories are also manufactured in the states of Michigan and Tennessee.
+These factories are in charge of washing machines, dryers, coffee machines, blenders, bakeware, cooktops, microwaves, and ovens, among other smaller domestic tools.

 Bosch Operations and Presence in America

-Finally, this presence in America is not a new thing, Bosch became one of the very first European names to seek the potential of the American market and craftsmanship.
-Bosch’s first sales offices in the US were opened in Chicago in 1908, San Francisco in 1909, and Detroit 1910.
-1912 saw the first Bosch factory in Springfield, Massachusetts, and in 1947 under very tough circumstances the first Robert Bosch Inc office would open in New York City.
+Finally, this presence in America is not a new thing.
+Bosch became one of the very first European names to seek the potential of the American market and craftsmanship.
+Bosch’s first sales offices in the US were opened in Chicago in 1908, San Francisco in 1909, and Detroit in 1910.
+1912 saw the first Bosch factory in Springfield, Massachusetts, and in 1947 under very tough circumstances, the first Robert Bosch Inc office would open in New York City.